 Field-deployment must consider the assumptions made in the flow and transport and ERT modeling.
-For example, the geological framework used in the flow and transport simulations depict continuous hydrostratigraphy, and the physical properties within each unit were assumed to be constant.
-However, hydrostratigraphic units are heterogeneous, with hydraulic properties varying within major stratigraphic units, which may influence the ability of ERT to image major stratigraphic units as defined by the conductivity contrasts provided with the flow and transport model.
+While some of these assumptions were considered by varying parameter estimates, variability within the geologic framework was not considered.
+Although aquifer parameters were modeled to be spatially variable in all directions, continuous hydrostratigraphy, and the physical properties within the vadose zone, were assumed to be constant.
 The cementation m and saturation n exponents defined in the Archie transformation [Eq.
-(5.1)] were assumed to be constant for all units, but identifying formation specific parameters that relate to bulk electrical conductivity can provide more accurate models for ERT simulations.
+(5.1)] were assumed to be constant for all units, since formation-specific parameters were not available.
+If any of these assumptions are violated, then ERT may not be able to detect major stratigraphic units in the field.